Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Fault-tolerant blind quantum computation with quantum error-correcting codes

-Based on Protocol.\ref{protocol1-cluster}, Alice firstly sends data photon pulses and ancilla photon pulses to Bob.
-Bob prepares data qubit based RBSP with two decoy states\cite{Zhao2018Finite}, and then utilize a series of ancilla qubits and prepared qubit to build the initial cluster state.
-According to [[7,1,3]] circuit in Fig.\ref{fig-encode-circuit}, Alice can transform each quantum gate into measurement angles on cluster state, as shown Fig.\ref{fig-encode-cluster}.
-After then, Bob uses the computational basis $\{|0\rangle,|1\rangle\}$ to eliminate the redundant qubits according to Alice's requirements.
-The remaining qubits on cluster state are used to prepare quantum error-correcting code based on Alice's measurement basis $M(\delta)$, which is defined by orthogonal projections on $|\pm_{\delta}\rangle=(|0\rangle \pm e^{i\delta}|1\rangle)/\sqrt{2}$.
+Based on Protocol.\ref{protocol1-cluster}, Alice sends data photon pulses and ancilla photon pulses to Bob.
+Bob prepares data qubits based on RBSP with two decoy states~\cite{Zhao2018Finite}, and then utilizes a series of ancilla qubits and a prepared data qubit to build the initial cluster state.
+According to the [[7,1,3]] circuit in Fig.\ref{fig-encode-circuit}(a), Alice can transform each quantum gate into measurement angles on cluster state, as shown in Fig.\ref{fig-encode-cluster}.
+After that, Bob uses the computational basis $\{|0\rangle,|1\rangle\}$ to eliminate the redundant qubits according to Alice's requirements.
+The remaining qubits on this cluster state are used to prepare quantum error-correcting code based on Alice's measurement basis $M(\delta)$, which is defined by orthogonal projections on $|\pm_{\delta}\rangle=(|0\rangle \pm e^{i\delta}|1\rangle)/\sqrt{2}$.
 The parameter $\delta \in [0,2\pi]$ is called the measurement angle.
 For $\delta=0$ or $\pi/2$, one obtains the $X$ or $Y$ Pauli measurement.
-Obviously, the measurement will be understood as destructive measurements.
-The measurement outcome at qubit $i$ will be denoted by $s_{i} \in \mathbb{Z}_2$.
-We take the specific convention that $s_{i}=0$ if the state collapses to $|+_{\delta}\rangle$ under the corresponding measurement, and $s_{i}=1$ if to $|-_{\delta}\rangle$.
+The measurement outcome at qubit $i$ will be denoted as $s_{i} \in \mathbb{Z}_2$.
+We take the specific convention that $s_{i}=0$ if the state collapses to $|+_{\delta}\rangle$, and $s_{i}=1$ if the state collapses to $|-_{\delta}\rangle$.

-In the process of eliminating redundant qubits, the structure information of the underlying cluster state can be achieved to Bob, which may bring about the leakage of quantum gates used.
-However, Alice only needs to ensure that the encoding logical qubit $|+_{\theta_i}\rangle_{L}$ is unknown to Bob in preparation, and quantum gates of the encoding circuit can be public to Bob.
-Three kinds of measurement basises are needed in preparation, including the computational basis $\{|0\rangle,|1\rangle\}$, measurement basises $M(0)$ and $M(\pi/2)$, which are corresponding to the eigenstates of $Z,X,Y$ in Pauli gates, respectively.
-These measurement basises are independent of the polarization angle $\theta_i$, which means that the information of $\theta_i$ is not leaked to Bob in measurement computing.
-Hence, cluster state can be used to prepare quantum error-correcting codes, which are also the unknown encoding logical qubits to Bob.
+Note that in the process of eliminating redundant qubits, the structure of the underlying cluster state can be inferred by Bob, and this may cause the leakage of what quantum gates were used.
+To avoid information leakage, Alice only needs to ensure that, the encoding logical qubit $|+_{\theta_i}\rangle_{L}$ is unknown to Bob during the qubit preparation, while the quantum gates in the encoding circuit can be public.
+To achieve this goal, one needs to show that the measurement is independent of the polarization angle $\theta$ in the qubit preparation.
+There are three kinds of measurement bases in the process, including (a) the computational basis $\{|0\rangle,|1\rangle\}$, (b) measurement bases $M(0)$, and (c) $M(\pi/2)$, which correspond to the eigenstates of $Z, X, Y$ in Pauli gates, respectively.
+These measurement bases are independent of the polarization angle $\theta_i$, which implies that the information of $\theta_i$ will not be leaked to Bob in the preparation process.